Vanilla-OS/documentation/index.md

   Distrobox-based subsystem).
 - **Does it uses OSTree?**\
   No. Vanilla OS obtains immutability via [`almost`](https://github.com/Vanilla-OS/almost).
-  We writted this utility to perform an On-Demand Immutability based on the immutability attribute of files.
+  We wrote this utility to perform an On-Demand Immutability based on the immutability attribute of files.
 This approach works on any partition schema/file system.
 OSTree may still be considered in the future.
 - **Rolling Release?**\